barakaally/nodejs-server/README.md

-# simple nodejs-server
+# nodejs-server
-# To start server , change to project directory  via terminal and type npm start
+To start server , change to project directory  via terminal and type
+- npm start